apathetic/modular-synth/modular-synth/README.md

 ## TODO

-- INPUT TYPES
-  - in
-  - out
-  - mod (A, B, FM?)
-  - pitch (freq?)
+- Vue 2.0
-  - triggers or bangs:
+  - new parent / child events
-    - gate
+    - .native on components
-    - reset (more for sequencing)
-    - sync (ie. phase)
+  - dragging / sorting is messed up
+  - connectors are messed up, dont have x,y coords
+  - convert vuex commit payloads to objects

 - VUEX
   - ~~store state of app~~